HL7/case-reporting/source/pages/_includes/valueset-lrtc-intro.md

 active: ValueSet-valueset-lrtc-intro
 ---

-This set of values contains laboratory observations test names that represent that the patient may have a potentially reportable condition regardless of the clinical presentation of the condition
+This example set of values contains laboratory observations test names that represent that the patient may have a potentially reportable condition regardless of the clinical presentation of the condition